iPage Hosting Review – The Good, The Bad and The Ugly

 We do think there are better alternatives out there which can be seen on our ranking page.

 Our Analytical Approach

-Keep in mind that readers of your blog may be located all across the country and even around the globe.
-Ice hockey is an international sport after all!
-HostingCanada has you covered there, as we’ve performed our test in several major Canadian cities in order to provide an accurate picture of how iPage performs statistically.
+Keep in mind your blog readers may be located all across the country and even around the globe.
+Hockey is an international sport after all! 😉 Hosting Canada has you covered there, as we’ve performed our test in several major Canadian cities in order to provide an accurate picture of how iPage performs statistically.

 The Hard Science

 We’ve run a series of tests over a period of months with iPage’s servers to evaluate their speed and reliability.
 See below for the results we obtained from Montreal, Toronto, Vancouver, and Winnipeg testing locations.

 - Uptime – 97.6%